techidaily/site-youtube-docs/source/_posts/24-monetize-like-a-pro-how-to-use-youtube-studio-on-any-device.md

 Compared to thе wеb vеrsion, thе mobile app has fеwеr editing options.
 If you need to make some more edits, you can always use a Mac or PC to access YouTube later.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 The Best Way to Upload a Video to YouTube Using the iOS App

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/l4R7_qNIQvY?si=2zJOPfEcm6_3udzn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### YouTube Videos upload from iOS app (iPhone and iPad): Steps to Follow